AmyGilhespy/dogsoap/README.md

 # License

-Bevy Flair HTML Extension is free, open source and permissively licensed!
+Dog Soap is free, open source and permissively licensed!
 Except where noted (below and/or in individual files), all code in this repository is dual-licensed under either:

     MIT License (LICENSE-MIT or http://opensource.org/licenses/MIT)
     Apache License, Version 2.0 (LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0)